tensorpack/tensorpack/docs/tutorial/dataflow.md

 ### Use DataFlow outside Tensorpack
 Another good thing about DataFlow is that it is independent of tensorpack internals.
-You can just use it as an efficient data processing pipeline, and plug it into other frameworks.
+You can just use it as an efficient data processing pipeline and plug it into other frameworks.

-To use a DataFlow independently, you'll need to call `reset_state()` first to initialize it, and then use the generator however you want:
+To use a DataFlow independently, you will need to call `reset_state()` first to initialize it, and then use the generator however you want:
 ```python
 df = SomeDataFlow()